MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/deploy-microprofile-openliberty-java-app-with-maven-plugin.md

    ![Front Page of Open Liberty](./media/open-liberty/open-liberty-front-page.png)

-   When your web has been deployed, you'll be able to manage it through the [Azure portal].
+   When your app has been deployed, you'll be able to manage it through the [Azure portal].

    * Your web app will be listed in the resource group: